Electroneurodiagnostic (END) Program in Chicago | EEG Technologist Training

 This program includes 550 hours of clinical externship at an MCC-affiliated site.

-The externship provides a unique opportunity for real-life field and patient-care experience, invaluable in the transition from an academic to work environment.
+The externship provides real-life field and patient-care experience, helping students transition from the academic environment into professional practice.

 Certifications